What is passive-aggressive behaviour?

 - Be honest about your part in the situation If the aggressive behaviour of others continues to affect you in a negative way, set clear boundaries around yourself – rules for what you will and won’t accept.

-- Stay strong and focused and get on with your life in a positive way.
+- Stay strong and focused and move on with your life in a positive way.